SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 The meaning of work is, first and foremost, generating value, especially financial value.

-For us human as a species, many work to gain the material to survive.
+For us humans as a species, many work to gain the material to survive.
 In class, many of our classmates claim that the purpose of work is to earn money and survive [@pouille2023ethics].
-While the individual gain money from their work, their work usually help produce food or other materials for the whole society to survive.
+While individual gain money from their work, their work usually help produce food or other materials for the whole society to survive.
 For example, farmers and factory workers directly produce goods that we consume;
-management personal help organize production to increase efficiency of others who produce goods directly.
+management personnel help organize production to increase the efficiency of others who produce goods directly.
-In this way, we can say that the meaning of work is to produce goods that human need and we need work to survive as a society.
+In this way, we can say that the meaning of work is to produce goods that humans need and we need work to survive as a society.

 There are, however, many counterarguments to the "work to survive" hypothesis.

-While many work to earn a living, sometimes people work for free.
+While many works to earn a living, sometimes people work for free.
 This type of work is often volunteering.
 Some people volunteer out of their desire to help others, to gain skills and experiences,